jekyll/jekyll/.github/CONTRIBUTING.markdown

 ## Code Contributions

-Interesting in submitting a pull request?
+Interested in submitting a pull request?
 Awesome.
 Read on.
 There's a few common gotchas that we'd love to help you avoid.

 ### Tests and documentation